wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-forcedbrowsing.md

 # Protection Against Forced Browsing

-Forced browsing attack is one of the attack types that can be detected by Wallarm if it is appropriately configured.
-These instructions provide steps to configure the Wallarm node to protect your applications against forced browsing attacks.
-By default, Wallarm node does not detect forced browsing attacks.
+Forced browsing attack is one of the attack types that is not detected by Wallarm out-of-the-box, its detection should be properly configured as this guide describes.

 [Forced browsing](../../attacks-vulns-list.md#forced-browsing) attacks are characterized by a large number of response codes 404 returned to requests to different URIs for a limited timeframe.